Get

 1. Establish a Routine

 When you bring home a new Basset Hound puppy, it’s vital to establish a consistent routine.
 It’s best to show the puppy where they’re supposed to go to the potty immediately.
 You’ll also need to show them where the food and water bowls are and be consistent about when you feed your new little friend.
-It’s crucial for the dog’s health and potty training, so make sure this is one schedule you stick to firmly.
+It’s crucial for the dog’s health and potty training, so make sure this is one schedule you stick to consistently.

 Puppies must be fed three or four times a day, but an adult Basset Hound should have one meal in the morning and one in the evening.
 If you feed your dog at the same time every day, the schedule will help you regulate when to take your dog outside.